Free Printable Lenormand Cards

 • If you are just starting with Lenormand card reading, then you can find many resources on web sites that will provide an introduction and suggested cartomancy spreads.
 This free deck will serve you well until you (perhaps) decide to purchase a commercial quality deck.

-• The deck can also be used to play traditional card games requiring a 36-card deck, such as Durak.
-It has suit designations and ranks on both sides, so can be easily fanned out by both right and left handed players.
+• The deck can also be used to play traditional card games requiring either a 36-card deck, such as Durak, or a 52-card deck such as Poker.

 • The deck is also ideal for inclusion in table-based role-playing games where the setting is Victorian/Edwardian Era – of which Steampunk Fantasy is just one example.
 It can be nice to have physical “props” to enhance your game, and Game Masters can have fun designing one or more encounters where (for example) the cards might be acquired by the players, who then gradually come to understand what the cards are and their significance to the story.